scop/bash-completion/doc/configuration.md

 If set and not null, `iwconfig` completion will try to complete on available wireless networks identifiers.
 Default is unset.

+### `BASH_COMPLETION_CMD_SMBTREE_SCAN`

+If set and not null, various samba related tool completions perform a network scan to complete domains and hosts.
+Default is unset.

 ### `BASH_COMPLETION_CMD_TAR_INTERNAL_PATHS`

 If set and not null _before sourcing_ the `tar` completion, it will do